What to expect when visiting Longshaw

 Parking and arrival

-Other car parks in the area such as Curbar Gap, Shillito Woods and Birchen Edge are looked after by the team at Eastern Moors but National Trust members can park there for free as part of our partnership with them.
+Other car parks in the area such as Curbar Gap, Shillito Wood and Birchen Edge are looked after by the team at Eastern Moors but National Trust members can park there for free as part of our partnership with them.

 There is no need to book your car parking space but please be aware that spaces can become very limited by 9am on weekends, bank holidays and school holidays.
 Please park safely and responsibly and only park in designated car park spaces and not on roads or grass verges.
 All access points and roads must be kept clear for farm tenants and the emergency services.
 It is always best to have alternative car parks and quieter locations to explore planned, as this area is very popular and can get busy very quickly.